Lower Limb Sole Of Foot Question And Answers

 Arches Of Foot

-• Human foot is uniquely architectured to perform complex functions.
+• The human foot is uniquely architectured to perform complex functions.

-• Arches of foot helps in weight bearing, fast walking, running and jumping.
+• Arches of the foot help in weight bearing, fast walking, running, and jumping.

 • Longitudinal: